Gravitational-Wave Signatures of Highly Eccentric Stellar-Mass Binary Black Holes in Galactic Nuclei: Summary and Conclusions

 $\bullet$ Even for hierarchical systems, the secular approximation can yield incorrect results due to short-term oscillations \citep[e.g.,][]{luo16,gri18,man22} especially when the BBH is in the highly eccentric phase.

-$\bullet$ In addition to the standard von Zeipel-Lidov-Kozai (ZLK) evolution where the inner argument of pericentre $\omega$ is circulating (Fig. \ref{circ}), $\omega$ and the eccentricity $e_1$ can also librate with large (Fig. \ref{large_lib}) or small (Fig. \ref{smal_lib}) amplitude around a fixed point in phase space, which is given by Eq. (\ref{efix}) and $\omega=\pi/2,3\pi/2$ \cite[see also][]{gri2024a}.
-Moreover, for extremely high eccentricity (or low $j_z$), GW emission at pericentre can lead to GW capture and merger even an initially librating orbit (Fig. \ref{merge}), which could potentially be observed both by LISA and ground-based GW detectors.
-These four families have unique signatures in $\omega$ and GW strain (Fig. \ref{all_omega}).
+$\bullet$ In addition to the standard von Zeipel-Lidov-Kozai (ZLK) evolution where the inner argument of pericentre $\omega$ is circulating (Figure \ref{circ}), $\omega$ and the eccentricity $e_1$ can also librate with large (Figure \ref{large_lib}) or small (Figure \ref{smal_lib}) amplitude around a fixed point in phase space, which is given by Eq. (\ref{efix}) and $\omega=\pi/2,3\pi/2$ \cite[see also][]{gri2024a}.
+Moreover, for extremely high eccentricity (or low $j_z$), GW emission at pericentre can lead to GW capture and merger even an initially librating orbit (Figure \ref{merge}), which could potentially be observed both by LISA and ground-based GW detectors.
+These four families have unique signatures in $\omega$ and GW strain (Figure \ref{all_omega}).

 $\bullet$ We added a method to calculate the strain polarisations within the N-body code \texttt{TSUNAMI} \citep{tsunami-code} by using the quadrupole formula and accounting for the direct accelerations from the tertiary and due to post-Newtonian effects up to 3.5PN.
-Using this method we are able to compare the different GW signatures directly from the simulations (Fig. \ref{fig8}).
+Using this method we are able to compare the different GW signatures directly from the simulations (Figure \ref{fig8}).
 We find that most of the strain signatures include high bursts separated by a quiescent phase on timescales of years.
 The small-amplitude orbit maintains its high eccentricity and has consistent burst on the order of its inner orbital period of a few days.

 $\bullet$ Due to the complexity of the dynamics, each orbit has almost unique signature.
-Varying the SMBH mass by as little as $3\%$ ($\gamma=0.99$ in Fig. \ref{fig9}) will lead to an offset of the time-of-arrival of the burst by avout $20$ secs, which can still enable distinguishability, based on the precision to which we are able to isolate the arrival time of a single burst.
-Distinguishing BBH in galactic nuclei from those formed in more equal-mass field triples is also possible due to the breakdown of the test-particle limit and the backreaction on the tertiary orbit (Fig. \ref{fig9}).
-Moreover, the orbits of BBHs with a SMBH perturber are markedly different from a binary in isolation with the same initial conditions (Fig. \ref{fig10}).
+Varying the SMBH mass by as little as $3\%$ ($\gamma=0.99$ in Figure \ref{fig9}) will lead to an offset of the time-of-arrival of the burst by about $20$ s, which can still enable distinguishability, based on the precision to which we are able to isolate the arrival time of a single burst.
+Distinguishing BBH in galactic nuclei from those formed in more equal-mass field triples is also possible due to the breakdown of the test-particle limit and the backreaction on the tertiary orbit (Figure \ref{fig9}).
+Moreover, the orbits of BBHs with a SMBH perturber are markedly different from a binary in isolation with the same initial conditions (Figure \ref{fig10}).